My favorite childhood dish at Thanksgiving!

 Yes, egg is a required ingredient for corn casserole.
 Just like other bread and cake dishes, it helps bind the ingredients and gives the casserole a fluffy texture.

-What to Serve with Corn Casserole?
+What to serve with it?

 While this dish is perfect for your Thanksgiving dinner table, that’s not the only place you can serve it.
-Try these other healthy main course recipes any time of the year for a family dinner.
+Try these other main course recipes any time of the year for a family dinner.

 It’s great with a chicken main dish, like Hot Honey Chicken or Crispy Air Fryer Chicken Wings.